alloppi/git_test2/README.md

-# This repo was used to learn Git (Version Control System)
+# This repo was used to learn Git and GitHub (Version Control System)

 Version control system keeps track of changes to a group of files.
 When you have a history of these changes, it lets you find specific versions, compare changes between versions, recover files you may have deleted, or revert files to previous versions.